 It is extremely important that the member ID (Member Suffix or Sequence Number) is unique to an individual and that this unique identifier in the eligibility file is consistent with the unique identifier in the medical claims/pharmacy file.
 This provides linkage between medical and pharmacy claims during established coverage periods and is critical for the implementation of Episode of Care reporting.

 For historic data collected, eligibility is to be reported for all Colorado residents who were covered members during that reporting month.
 In the event historical address data is not available, eligibility data for historical months shall be reported based on member’s last known or current address.
-It is acknowledged that for some payers there may not be an eligibility record for each member identified in the medical claims file for that same period.
-In order to reconcile the total number of Colorado resident covered members for this 3-year period, each payer is to submit a summary report that totals the number of Colorado resident covered members for each month for historic data.
+It is acknowledged that for some payers there may not be an eligibility record for each member identified in the medical claims file for that same period. .

 Additional formatting requirements: